The Tech Interview Behind the Scenes: Vladimir Pechev

 Interesting stories from bad interviews include:

-• I had a candidate who, throughout the entire process, kept explaining how his current company is the greatest and that he wouldn't work for any other company.
+- I had a candidate who, during the whole process, kept explaining how his current company was the greatest and that he would never work for another company.

-• When I asked another candidate about the product he was working on, I received the following response: "We work on very complex systems, there’s no point in explaining it to you—you won’t understand."
+- When I asked another candidate about the product he was working on, I got the following answer: “We are working on very complex systems.
+There is no point in explaining them to you, you won’t understand.”

-• Or the opposite extreme: "Well, it’s just two little services that communicate with each other.
-It’s a trivial story, no point in wasting your time on it."
+- Or the opposite extreme: “Well, it’s two little services that communicate with each other.
+A trivial story.
+No point in wasting your time with that.”

 How do you evaluate a candidate during an interview—based solely on their theoretical knowledge, or is their approach to solving a problem/task more important to you?
 What other factors do you consider when making a decision?